eviltester/thingifier/challenger/src/main/resources/content/practice-sites.md

 [Go REST](https://gorest.co.in)

 - A functional API that persists data to the server in a shared session so **do not use any private data or personal information**.
-- To use the ` PUT, POST, PATCH, DELETE` request you need to request an access token by logging in using Github, Google or Microsoft.
+- To use the ` PUT, POST, PATCH, DELETE` request you need to request an access token by logging in using GitHub, Google or Microsoft.
 Then add this as a Bearer token in your request.
 - It performs data validation, reporting all errors in the response making it easy to work with.
 - The documentation is not automatically generated which is good.
 You have to read the docs, and model the API then experiment with it.
 - No swagger file is provided so you create the request collection as you test.